CarlosLoriaSaenz/MiniSchemeProlog/README.md

 # MiniSchemeProlog
-Toy Demo of an tiny Interpreter for Scheme in Prolog
+Toy Demo of a tiny Interpreter for Scheme in Prolog